 Mykonos is a small island and therefore it is easily explored.
-It has great beaches with soft white sand and crystal clear waters, made famous in the popular British film Shirley Valentine which was filmed at Agios Ioannis, just a few kilometers from Ornos beach.
+It has great beaches with soft white sand and crystal clear waters, made famous in the popular British film Shirley Valentine which was filmed at Agios Ioannis, just a few kilometres from Ornos beach.

-The capitol of the Island, Mykonos Town (Hora), with its colorful harbor in which little fishing-boats nestle happily side by side with luxury yachts, presents quite a different picture from the majority of Aegean island towns.
+The capitol of the Island, Mykonos Town (Hora), with its colourful harbour in which little fishing-boats nestle happily side by side with luxury yachts, presents quite a different picture from the majority of Aegean island towns.
 Mykonos is famed as being the quintessential Cycladic village, with maze like narrow paths framed by dazzlingly white-washed buildings.
 While it is usual for island villages to be built on naturally amphitheatrical sites, Mykonos is spread out over a flat area and conveys an impression of solid aesthetic cohesion.

 Little Venice is one of the most charming districts of Mykonos Town and one of the prettiest places in the Cyclades.
 Its picturesque, two and three storey houses with colorful balconies, windows and doors, built right on the sea, form a unique picture.
 Little Venice is the perfect spot from which to view the sunset.